RE3-Github-Organization/circle2web/content/_index.md

   with relevant business needs and evolving risks.
 sections:
 - title: Square the Circle
-  description_markdown: "Squaring the circle is a problem proposed by ancient geometers.
+  description_markdown: "Many of us facing modern Cybersecurity issues can probably
-    It is the challenge of constructing a square with the same area as a given circle by using only a finite number of steps with compass and straightedge.\n\nMany of us facing Cybersecurity issues can probably relate to this, as the everchanging threat landscape is seemingly impossible to square off.  \n\nTherefore, Squared Circle Security is your partner set to collaborate and create your custom solution – one that can grow with you and pivot fast when things change."
+    relate to the ancient problem of squaring the circle, as the ever changing threat landscape is seemingly impossible to square off and our best efforts end up with approximations.  \n\nSquared Circle Security is your partner set to collaborate and create your custom solution – one that can grow with you and pivot fast when things change."
   image: "/images/samuel-zeller-364234-unsplash.webp"
   button:
     label: Our Story